exul-anima/BrawlCrate-EulerFilter/README.md

 This plugin fixes discontinuities in Euler rotations (usually resulting from baking animations in software like Blender/Autodesk Maya) that result in jittery interpolation of CHR0 animations.
 This most commonly manifests as jitteriness during playback in slow motion.

-This is specifically an attempt to port the feature as implemented in Blender 3.X.
+This is specifically an attempt to port the feature as implemented in Blender 3.X, with a few attempted improvements by me.

 ## Usage